 (l) "Services" means the data recovery services to be provided by us to you, as described in Clauses 4 (Order Process) and 5 (Services) of these Terms; and

 (m) "Website" means our website at www.ontrack.com/en-ca or such other website as we use to operate our business from time to time.

 4 ORDER PROCESS

-4.1 For standard data recovery, following an initial telephone consultation, submission of an online form via our Website or email you will send us your Equipment for our evaluation.
-We will use reasonable endeavours to: (a) examine the Equipment to determine: (i) what Data is accessible on the Equipment: (ii) the cause of any damage to the Equipment and/or the Data on the Equipment; (iii) the amount of Data (if any) likely to be recoverable on the Equipment; (iv) if you have submitted a broken Mobile Phone, whether a repair is possible to your Mobile Phone and what hardware, if any, needs to be repaired or replaced to restore any functionality to the Mobile Phone ("Free Evaluation"); (b) report the results of our Free Evaluation to you.
+4.1 For standard data recovery, following an initial telephone consultation, submission of an online form via the Website or email you will send us your Equipment for our evaluation.
+We will use reasonable endeavours to: (a) examine the Equipment to determine: (i) what Data is accessible on the Equipment: (ii) the amount of Data (if any) likely to be recoverable on the Equipment; (iii) if you have submitted a broken Mobile Phone, whether a repair is possible to your Mobile Phone and what hardware, if any, needs to be repaired or replaced to restore any functionality to the Mobile Phone ("Free Evaluation"); (b) report the results of our Free Evaluation to you.
 We will provide you with a quotation setting out the scope of Services and applicable Fee ("Quotation").

 4.2 For other Services, such as remote data recovery (“RDR”) where you do not submit any Equipment to us, or degaussing, the Quotation shall consist of the work expected to be required by Ontrack to perform the Services.